 Step 2.
 Conduct a search or searches for your chosen business name (and/or similar names) to see if another business is using the name you've chosen.

-Business name registration is no guarantee of exclusivity.
-(Business name protection is provided by a trademark, not by name registration.)
-The Business Names Act doesn't prohibit the registration of identical names, so you could register a business name that another company is already using.
-If you do, or if you register a name that's confusingly similar, a lawsuit could result so it's a good idea to conduct a name search to see if anyone else is using the business name you want.
+A trademark protects your business name — not a name registration.
+Registering your name does not guarantee exclusivity.
+The Business Names Act doesn't prohibit the registration of identical names, so you can register a business name used by another company.
+Keep in mind, if you do so — or if you register a name that's confusingly similar — you may end up in a lawsuit, so it's a good idea to search whether anyone else is using the name you want.
 There are several different ways to conduct a name search:

-Now that you've selected your business name and conducted a name search (if necessary), you're ready to go through the actual business registration procedure to register your sole proprietorship or partnership.
+Now that you've selected your business name and, if necessary, conducted a name search, you're ready to go through the actual business registration procedure to register your sole proprietorship or partnership.
 Continuing with the business registration steps, then:

 Step 3.
 Register your business name.